“I love meeting the visitors, having a chat about the history and the wildlife, and enjoying the fresh air.” – Chris, Site Steward.

 Emily, Volunteer, UEA Placement Student

-We want to make sure that volunteers get the most out of their time with the Trust and have created a handbook for new volunteers.
-This book gives you an overview of the Trust and an outline of all the things you need to know to volunteer with us.
+We want to make sure that volunteers get the most out of their time with NAT and have created a handbook for new volunteers.
+This book gives you an overview of NAT and an outline of all the things you need to know to volunteer with us.
 It complements a more specific role induction you will receive with your volunteer manager when you start.

 Resources for Existing Volunteers